Sreeraj-nair/WebServices-SOAPUI/README.md

 - Let's see how we make Xpath assertion.
 - Go to TestStep.
 - Click on Assertion tab, click on + button.
+- Single slash (/) means exact child.
+If you want to check anywhere in the child use double slash (//)
 - On Property Content bar, select XPath Match.
 XPath Match Configuration window pops up.
 By default it is empty.
 - First we need to set the namespace.
 For that clare Declare button.
 SOAP UI will store the url in the name space.